 As planned, the old surface was planed out to a depth of 100mm and 60mm of AC 20 DBC was laid, followed by 40mm of ULTIGRIP.
 Around 110 tonnes of ULTIGRIP was used in a dark grey colour.
 Both layers were completed in a single night, with minimal disruption to road users.
 Traditional high friction surfaces typically need to be replaced every 2-3 years.
-Given the history of this site this would mean a frequent replacement.
-ULTIGRIP has a proven record of performance including at a similar site at Rowsley on the A6 between Bakewell and Matlock.
+Given the history of this site this would mean frequent replacement.
+ULTIGRIP has a proven record of performance including at the very first site on the A6 near Rowlsey which is now 20 years old.
 It has been typically shown to last up to three times longer than HFS, meaning expected savings in whole life cost and reduced future road closures.